 Entrepreneurship will challenge you personally a lot, so be ready to be challenged, and it will be hard.
 And that's okay.

-Many female entrepreneurs get tripped up around sales and marketing because it forces you to present yourself and show up more visibly than you probably have ever had to in your life.
+Many female entrepreneurs get tripped up around sales and marketing because it forces them to present themselves and show up more visibly than they probably have ever had to in their life.
 “Let it be a challenge, and know that you can rise to meet that challenge.
 It's okay If it feels hard and uncomfortable.
 It’s just another skill to learn.”